Rust is quickly cementing itself as the language of choice for writing

 and before that rxvt-unicode

-due to it using the GPU for rendering, on their Github page they
+to it using the GPU for rendering, on their Github page they reference

 :

-Surprising to see rxvt-unicode competing so well there.
+It was surprising to see rxvt-unicode competing so well.

 bat